-It shall be the goal of the City to achieve the highest practical credit ratings and to strive to elevate and maintain those ratings in order to sustain cost-effective access to capital markets through the use of prudent policies and to maintain moderate debt and debt service payments with effective planning and coordination with City departments and to meet significant capital demands through a combination of debt financing, pay-as-you-to and other alternative financing mechanisms such as public/private partnerships.
+It shall be the goal of the City to achieve the highest practical credit ratings and to strive to elevate and maintain those ratings in order to sustain cost-effective access to capital markets through the use of prudent policies; to maintain moderate debt and debt service payments with effective planning and coordination with City departments and to meet significant capital demands through a combination of debt financing, pay-as-you-to and other alternative financing mechanisms such as public/private partnerships.

-The City will annually calculate the indebtedness that is directly supported by General Fund revenue and self supporting sources.
+The City will annually calculate the indebtedness that is directly supported by general fund revenue sources.
 Such debt will consist of that portion of the debt that is serviced from the City's governmental funds or other funds that receive revenues from general City taxes.
-This General Fund supported Net Direct Debt will not exceed ten percent (10%) of appropriated General Fund self supporting expenditures in any given year.
+This general fund supported Net Direct Debt will not exceed ten percent (10%) of appropriated general fund expenditures in any given year.
 Similar calculations will be made for the Enterprise Funds with parameters established as appropriate for each.